| AN

 To aid and encourage the development of youth;

-others will advance the well-being of man, his community,
+will advance the well-being of man, his community, and the world.

 |